eswanson166/syntactic-adaptation-and-word-learning/README.md

 - The preprocessed Lookit data, the result of running the "preprocess-lookit-json.Rmd" script on the "What's a moop" JSON file
 - The full test data, the result of running the "datavyu-processing.Rmd" script, which combines the datavyu video codes with the Lookit data
 - The full test data for analysis, which is compiled by the "data_visualization.Rmd" script and is ready to be used in the "data_analysis.Rmd" script
+- The data file showing a summary of the difference in proportion of looks to the action image before vs. after hearing the syntactic frame

 ### Graphs